Mermade/openapi-gui/README.md

 I/O Doctor is a GUI for creating and editing JSON config files that are used with [I/O Docs](https://github.com/mashery/iodocs), an interactive API documentation system from [Mashery](http://www.mashery.com).

 This project is still under active development.
-You should be able to edit existing Endpoints just fine, but adding/removing them from the GUI is still in the works.
 I/O Doctor is not currently a hosted application.

 Description
 -----------